Can You Cut Tile With a Circular Saw? (All You Need to Know)

 Cutting tile with a circular saw is possible as long as you make sure you have the proper equipment and safety modifications.

-While it might appear like a no-brainer, most stonework and tile projects require a water component to avoid shallow cuts and cut successfully.
+While it might appear like a no-brainer, most stonework and tile projects require a water component.
+This is to avoid shallow cuts and cut successfully.

 Bosch CS5 120-Volt 7-1.4-Inch Circular Saw